Fractured Magic: Chapter Twenty-Seven

 “Only in that I have good news I needed to share.
 Isobel found an excellent candidate for Prince Nochdvor’s guard.
 Whenever you’re finished here, come downstairs and she’ll tell you more about them.”

-“Mrs. Ranulf,” Leandros said when he entered the room, bowing formally.
-“I would like to apologize for any shameful behavior I exhibited yesterday and thank you and your husband again for your hospitality.”
+“Mrs. Ranulf,” Leandros said when she looked up.
+He bowed formally, at the waist, showing deference as he would in Alfheimr to someone of his status or higher.
+“I would like to apologize for any shameful behavior I exhibited yesterday and thank you and your husband again for your hospitality.
+I know my intrusion was sudden.”

 Isobel snorted.
-“You were ambushed and given nearly enough medication to down a horse.
+“You were ambushed and given nearly enough medication to down a horse, Your Highness.
 Even if your behavior was shameful, I wouldn’t hold it against you.
 There’s no need to worry,” Isobel assured him.

 “Yes, a friend of Ofelia’s governess,” Isobel said, sounding pleased with herself.
-“I didn’t tell her much, just that she’d be accompanying you to Illyon.
-I think the rest should come from you, Your Highness.
-You should pay her a visit—and Mr. Hallisey should accompany you for your safety, of course.”
+“I told her she’d be accompanying you to Illyon, but I think the rest should come from you.
+You should pay her a visit—and take Mr. Hallisey with you.
+For your safety, of course.”

 Leandros felt like a child again, his nanny forcing him and Rheamaren to play in the gardens to get them out of the house.
-This was a “get along and give us some peace” outing.
+This was a “get along and give us some peace” outing, and Isobel barely even attempted to disguise it.
 “I’m afraid I’m very busy today,” he said icily.
 “I’ll have to visit her another time.”

 Roman shot him a wounded look, but Isobel just smiled.
 “I thought you might say that, which is why I prepared a bribe.”

 “I beg your pardon?”
 Leandros asked, certain he’d misheard.
-Isobel handed him a thick envelope; when Leandros peered inside, his breath caught.
-It contained four booklets, each with dramatic and salacious illustrations on the covers.
-Penny dreadfuls, and not just any penny dreadfuls: issues of The Carmine Brooch, his favorite story.
-He recognized the booklet on top as being the issue that had just released yesterday, but the others…He looked up.
+Instead of repeating herself, Isobel retrieved a thick envelope from the table beside her and offered it up to him.
+Leandros took it reluctantly, but when he peered inside, his breath caught.
+The envelope contained four booklets, each with dramatic and salacious illustrations on their covers.
+Penny dreadfuls, and not just any penny dreadfuls: issues of The Carmine Brooch, his current favorite.
+He recognized the issue on top as the one that had just released yesterday, but the others…He looked up.
 Beside Isobel, Gareth grinned like a child playing a trick.

 “These haven’t even been published yet,” Leandros said.